robert8138/deep-learning-deliberate-practice/concepts/work_in_progress/structure_ml_project.md

 If you have other important metrics that you would like to take into consideration, one way to take this into account is to make these secondary metrics as **satisficing metric** — your classifier just has to be “good enough” on this metric (e.g. latency can be a good satisficing metric).

+Wisdome from Andrew:

-Having a single-number evaluation metric speeds up your ability to make a decision when you are selecting among a large number of classifiers.
+> Having a single-number evaluation metric speeds up your ability to make a decision when you are selecting among a large number of classifiers.
 It gives a clear preference ranking among all of them, and therefore a clear direction for progress.
+If you really care about evaluating model on a set of dimensional cuts (e.g. geography, race), taking an average or weighted average is one of the most common ways to combine multiple metrics into one.

+> If you are trading off N different criteria, you might consider setting N-1 of the criteria as “satisficing” metrics.
+I.e., you simply require that they meet a certain value.
+Then define the final one as the “optimizing” metric, and try to optimize accuracy given those N-1 constraints.

 ### Dev set/Metric Combo